dclelland/urbit-mac/README.md

     - Could have proper ship process pool; each ship should have at least one window; confirmation dialog on final window close (override `applicationShouldTerminate:`)

 - Web view needs to open only after planet has launched; Display port output while loading...?

+- Key commands don't work when the web view is focused...?

 - Refactor Process handling to make run async